SH.04 - Computer Services

 SH.04.B – Copyright Infringement & Peer-to-Peer Statements

 Tulsa Community College expects that all students and employees adhere to the Copyright Act of 1976, 17 U.S.C. §§ 101-1332 (2012) and the related acts and the TCC Copyright Policy.
+For information regarding faculty intellectual property policy, see the Faculty Handbook by requesting a electronic copy from the Library.
 Unauthorized distribution of copyrighted materials (sharing copyrighted music and other materials with others) is not allowed and may subject the infringer to civil and criminal penalties.
 Please refer to Federal Laws from www.copyright.gov for copyright infringement, remedies, and penalties.
 Also refer to Oklahoma Laws that apply to the use of computing and networking.

 - All students, faculty, and staff should familiarize themselves with the copyright laws and their fair use provisions, and review the TCC Copyright Policy.

 - Faculty, staff, and students who face litigation over copyright infringement should not assume that the College would defend them nor be responsible for judgments.

 - TCC suggests that both students and employees use legal methods to gain access to copyrighted materials.

 - TCC restricts access to peer-to-peer Web sites from the TCC network.
 TCC allows access to sites that allow legal alternatives for downloading music, movies, and other copyrighted materials.

 In compliance with state and federal copyright laws and the Higher Education Opportunity Act of 2008 (HEOA) (Public Law 110-315), Tulsa Community College adheres to a Copyright Infringement and Peer-to-Peer policy listed below.